A

 Product Development and Manufacturing

-This course introduces the process of merchandise selection for store branded, original product assortment.
-Market and trend research will be addressed in order to prepare students for the development phase.
+This course introduces the process of merchandise selection for store and e-commerce branded, original product assortment.
+Market and trend research will be addressed to prepare students for the development phase.
 Students will be guided through the preproduction processes of product development: researching, planning, forecasting, fabricating, developing silhouettes and specifications, pricing, sourcing, producing, distributing, presenting, and analyzing.
 Prerequisite: Junior or senior standing or by permission of the President.

 P